Design, construction, and testing of the PandaX-xT cryogenics system: Design and construction of the cryogenics system prototype

 \subsection{Test tower and 1-tonne liquid xenon vessel}

-The test tower(Figure \ref{fig:test-tower-vessel}.a) is designed to test the cooling bus with a small quantity of liquid xenon (about 15 kg) before detector installation.
-Its main function is to simulate heat leakage from detector, and it features a 2.2 kW heater which exceeds the expected heat load of 1518 W from the future PandaX-xT detector.
-The bottom of the test tower rests on the ground, its top is connected to the cooling bus on the 2nd floor, and the total height is 4.8 m.
-The test tower includes a liquid xenon chamber (Figure~\ref{fig:test-tower-vessel}.b) with a diameter of 200~mm and a height of 800~mm.
-Two Pt100 sensors are installed on the underside of the chamber, and cartridge heaters (20$\times$110~W) are precisely fitted into steel pipes welded inside the inner xenon chamber to ensure efficient heat transfer.
+The test tower (Figure~\ref{fig:test-tower-vessel}.a) is designed to test the cooling bus with a small quantity of liquid xenon (about 15~kg) before detector installation.
+Its main function is to simulate heat leakage from detector, and it features a 2.2~kW heater which exceeds the expected heat load of 1500~W from the future PandaX-xT detector.
+The bottom of the test tower rests on the ground, its top is connected to the cooling bus on the 2nd floor, and the total height is 4.8~m.
+The test tower includes a inner xenon chamber (Figure~\ref{fig:test-tower-vessel}.b) with a diameter of 200~mm and a height of 800~mm.
+To isolate the heaters from direct contact with liquid xenon, blind stainless steel tubes are inserted into pre-drilled holes on the inner xenon chamber wall and hermetically welded to maintain vessel integrity, forming recessed wells for heater installation.
+Cartridge heaters (20$\times$110~W) are installed within these wells, ensuring efficient heat transfer while preventing xenon contamination.
+Three Pt100 sensors are mounted at different heights on the outer wall of the inner xenon chamber to monitor both the temperature and liquid level of xenon.
+All heaters and sensors are housed in the vacuum jacket, with all electrical cables routed within the vacuum.
+Thus, only the inner surface of the chamber is in direct contact with liquid xenon during operation.
 The inner xenon chamber is supported by four glass fiber-reinforced plastic feet, which rest on the bottom plate of the outer vacuum chamber.
 Additionally, a 1-tonne liquid xenon detector vessel (Figure~\ref{fig:test-tower-vessel}.c) was constructed for studying the liquid xenon detector.
 This vessel has an inner diameter of 1355~mm, a height of 1297~mm, and a flat bottom flange with a diameter of 1373~mm and a thickness of 60~mm.
 Eight PT100 sensors are installed inside the vessel, with four additional PT100s positioned externally for temperature monitoring.